o-k-coding/ok-scoring/README.md

 - Update color scheme to rose pine??
 - Chakra UI for rules UI
 - Create an grpc gateway API, and create a test using ghz, along with graphing.
+- deploying everything
+- port landing page to astro or svelte

 ## Using fastify generators